Are you moving away from IE? [Internet Explorer]

 Hello.

-It's June.
+It's June!

-on June 15, 2022.
-(I didn't use it, but I feel the decline of all things, just like when Flash games were discontinued a while ago.)
+(I didn't use it myself, but I feel that even the mightiest things must come to an end, similar to when Flash games were discontinued a while ago.)

 This time, we'll be talking about this big news, which basically means, "Let's make the transition quickly."

-Support has finally ended .
+Support has finally ended.

-It's quite moving.
+It's quite a poignant moment.

 So what's the problem?